-Makin says soft contact lenses are by far the most common choice because they’re comfortable to wear virtually straight away, difficult to dislodge and ideal for active people.
+Makin says soft contact lenses are by far the most common choice because they’re comfortable to wear virtually straight away, difficult to dislodge and ideal for when you're on the go.

 “There are some people who’ve worn hard lenses all their life and they want to stay with them, but soft lenses are absolutely the way the vast majority of contact lens wearers go,” she says.

 Soft contact lenses are usually disposable.
-The most common types are ‘daily wear’ contact lenses, which are either worn in the day and removed and cleaned every night for a set period of time, or even thrown away after each daily use, and ‘extended wear’ contact lenses, which can be worn for up to 30 days and nights – although your eyes will need a break during this period.
+The most common types are ‘daily wear’ contact lenses, which you can wear in the day and remove and clean every night for a set period of time, or even throw away after each daily use.

 “Daily replacement lenses are certainly on the way up and they’re what is being prescribed most these days,” says Makin.